Yabun Festival 2015

 Yabun comes from the Aboriginal language and means 'music with a beat' or 'music made by singing or beating time', and is a great way to describe the feel of the entire festival that is presented by Koori Radio 93.7.

 Each year since the festival began in 2003, attendance has grown and now draws about 20,000 to 25,000 event goers.
-The 2014 festival will be held on January 26th.
+The 2015 festival will be held in January, however the dates have not been confirmed.
 Full details for the event have yet to be released but to give you a taste of what to expect, we have outlined the highlights from 2013.

 2013 Artist Line Up